Squeaky Fromme: Murder in Stockton, California

 Fromme later told reporters that she had been traveling in California trying to visit "brothers" in jail and to visit Manson.
 She said that she came to Stockton on November 10 to visit William Goucher, who was in jail on a robbery charge, when Lauren died.
 When Fromme left the jail after visiting Goucher, she called the house on Flora Street to have someone pick her up, and the Stockton Police traced the call and arrested her at a phone booth.

 The Stockton Police exhumed the body of Lauren Willett the following day.
 Cooper told investigators that she had been shot accidentally, contending that Monfort was "demonstrating the dangers of firearms, playing a form of Russian roulette with a .38 caliber pistol" and had first spun the gun cylinder and shot at his own head, and then pointed it at the victim, when it fired.
 The police determined that Lauren had been with them voluntarily.
-Fromme was held in custody for 2½ months but never charged; she said she was innocent of any wrongdoing.
+Fromme was never charged with being involved in the murders but she was convicted of attempting to prevent Manson's imprisoned followers from testifying, as well as being convicted of contempt of court when she refused to testify.
 The other four people who were involved were convicted.

 After leaving Stockton, Fromme moved into a Sacramento apartment with Sandra Good.
 The two wore robes on occasion and they changed their names to symbolize their devotion to Manson's new religion, Fromme becoming "Red" in honor of her red hair and the California redwoods, and Good becoming "Blue" for her blue eyes and the ocean; both nicknames were originally given to them by Manson.

 Attempt to contact Jimmy Page

 Prior to a Led Zeppelin concert in Long Beach in 1975, Fromme knocked on the hotel door of Danny Goldberg, vice president of the band's record label, Swan Song Records.
 Fromme, described as frantic and with a nervous tic marring her face, asked to meet with Led Zeppelin guitarist Jimmy Page to warn him, claiming to have foreseen the future and wishing to warn Page of imminent "evil" which she believed might take place that night at the concert.
 Goldberg stated that she could not see Page until the following night, to which Fromme responded "tomorrow night will probably be too late".
 After a long discussion, Goldberg agreed to deliver a message to Page if she wrote it down.
 Fromme was subsequently escorted away against her will and the note was ultimately burned and never read.
-Goldberg later saw Fromme on the television news after she had attempted to assassinate President Gerald Ford.
+Goldberg later saw Fromme on the television news after she had attempted to assassinate Gerald Ford.